-As of March 1, 2006, we had \$101.8 million of outstanding indebtedness and \$89.2 million of outstanding letters of credit.
+As of December 31, 2006, we had \$124.6 million of outstanding indebtedness (including capital lease obligations) and \$95.5 million of outstanding letters of credit.
 Our substantial level of indebtedness and outstanding letters of credit may:

-- adversely impact our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions or other general corporate purposes; - require us to dedicate a substantial portion of our cash flow to the payment of interest on our indebtedness and fees on our letters of credit; - subject us to the risk of increased sensitivity to interest rate increases based upon variable interest rates, including our borrowings (if any) under our revolving credit facility; - increase the possibility of an event of default under the financial and operating covenants contained in our debt instruments; and - limit our ability to adjust to rapidly changing market conditions, reducing our ability to withstand competitive pressures and make us more vulnerable to a downturn in general economic conditions of our business than our competitors with less debt.
+- adversely impact our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions or other general corporate purposes; - · require us to dedicate a substantial portion of our cash flow to the payment of interest on our indebtedness and fees on our letters of credit; - subject us to the risk of increased sensitivity to interest rate increases based upon variable interest rates, including our borrowings (if any) under our revolving credit facility; - increase the possibility of an event of default under the financial and operating covenants contained in our debt instruments; and - limit our ability to adjust to rapidly changing market conditions, reducing our ability to withstand competitive pressures and make us more vulnerable to a downturn in general economic conditions of our business than our competitors with less debt.